carolineap/mo416-2020s1-unicamp/README.md

 - How the problem was modeled
 - Implementation specifics and restrictions

+## Project 1 - Division of Tasks
+Caroline Silva contributed with the base code structure, the DFS, BFS and Greedy search algorithms, Manhattan Heuristic and graphical visualization.
+Gabriel Previato contributed with the A* search, the Wavefront Heuristic and the Simulated Annealing.
+Thales Oliveira contributed with the A* search, the Ghost Avoidance Heuristic and Hill-Climbing.
+Letícia Berto contributed with the Mazes creation, experiments executions, graphical visualization and the solution video.

+All of the above mentioned contributed in the analysis and final report.

 ## Acknowledgements
 This repository uses AIMA-Python modules (Copyright (c) 2016 aima-python contributors) distributed under the MIT license.